hoikeiblahblahblah/Slave-to-the-algorithm/Week 2/ReadMe.md

 # WK 2 thoughts and observations

-Last week, we were given an task to create an algorithm system that will help to make decision in our daily life. [**12 hour challege**](https://github.com/hoikeiblahblahblah/Slave-to-the-algorithm/blob/master/Week%201/Pop-up%20Activity.md)<br/>
+Last week, we were given an task to create an algorithm system that will help to make decision in our daily life, links here[**12 hour challege**](https://github.com/hoikeiblahblahblah/Slave-to-the-algorithm/blob/master/Week%201/Pop-up%20Activity.md)<br/>

 **Useful links:<br/>**